mdn/content/files/en-us/web/css/env/index.md

 - `titlebar-area-x`, `titlebar-area-y`, `titlebar-area-width`, `titlebar-area-height`
   - : The `titlebar-area-*` variables are useful for PWA installed on Desktop devices.
 When a desktop PWA uses the `window-controls-overlay` [display_override](/en-US/docs/Web/Manifest/display_override) value, then it can use the `titlebar-area-*` variables to make sure content doesn't overlap with the window control buttons (i.e. minimize, maximize, and close).
 - `keyboard-inset-top`, `keyboard-inset-right`, `keyboard-inset-bottom`, `keyboard-inset-left`, `keyboard-inset-width`, `keyboard-inset-height`
   - : The `keyboard-inset-*` variables provide information about the on-screen virtual keyboard's appearance.
 They define a rectangle by its top, right, bottom, and left insets from the edge of the viewport (the width and height insets are calculated from the other insets).
-To learn more, see the {{domxref('VirtualKeyboard_API')}}.
+To learn more, see the {{domxref("VirtualKeyboard API", "VirtualKeyboard API", "", "nocode")}}.

 > **Note:** Unlike other CSS properties, user agent-defined property names are case-sensitive.